Notice regarding the quality of machine translation

 As of January 1, 2019, professionals who, electronically, provide a booking or rental or connection service for the rental of accommodations and who are payment intermediaries (first of all the platforms digital) are obliged to collect the residence tax on behalf of non-professional renters and to pay it to the municipality.

-To go further Articles L. 2333-26 and following from the General Code of Local Authorities.
+For further information: Articles L. 2333-26 and following from the General Code of Local Authorities.

 Complete a policy sheet for foreign customers